How to Grow Brussels Sprouts in the Home Garden

 This post may contain affiliate links.
 Please read our disclosure policy.

 If you’re wondering how to grow brussels sprouts, you aren’t alone.
 These mysterious cool weather plants are delicious but they give even seasoned gardeners a run for their money.
 If you’d like to grow perfect tiny cabbages, here are some must know growing tips!

-How to Grow Brussel Sprouts
+How to Grow Brussels Sprouts

 Lots of people are surprised to see the little sprouts growing on a big stalk – if for no other reason than to see them growing, I recommend planting brussels sprouts in your garden!

-How & When to Plant Brussel Sprouts
+- How & When to Harvest Brussels Sprouts

-Our Favorite Kinds of Plants
+Our Favorite Types of Brussels Sprouts

 - Long Island Improved – heirloom variety with tolerance for heat.
 Days to maturity: 85-110.

 - Catskills Brussels Sprouts – semi-dwarf heirloom plants with about 90 days to maturity.